Table of Contents

 As its Schedule II classification indicates, amphetamine can be addictive, especially when taken without a prescription.
 You can easily become tolerant of and dependent on the drug for getting through the day, and you begin to crave it and need to consume more and more of it to get high.
 If left unchecked, this can lead to amphetamine addiction.

 This is not a drug you can quit cold turkey on your own, however.
 There are significant amphetamine withdrawal symptoms, such as:

 - Drug cravings

 - Muscle pain or aches

 - Mood shifts, such as depression, anxiety, and agitation

 If you are struggling with amphetamine addiction, seek help with an experienced recovery program.
-Clear Sky Recovery uses ibogaine to assist clients in safely and effectively detoxing from amphetamines so they can push the restart button on life.
+Our ibogaine treatment center uses ibogaine to assist clients in safely and effectively detoxing from amphetamines so they can push the restart button on life.
 All of our clients receive individualized treatment plans overseen by our team of medical professionals in a comfortable and secure setting.
 Contact us today to learn more about how we can help.